SmarterTechnologies/STG.Graduate.Assignment/README.md

 ## Submission

-Please submit your assignment by creating a pull request to this repository or sending a ZIP of your source code via email.
+Please submit your assignment by sending a ZIP of your source code via email.

 ## Next Steps